magisterquis/jec2/doc/jeimplant.md

 ```

 ### Private Key
-The implant's private key must be baked-in at compile time by setting
+The implant's private key must be baked in at compile time by setting
 `main.PrivKey`.
 The key may either be in PEM format or base64'd PEM format
 (i.e. `openssl base64 -A < id_ed25519`).
 This typically takes the form of
 ```sh